Karl Jaspers Forum, Target Article 16, 16 March 1999

 influence of Bakhtin's works on Vygotsky.

-In the same way, the acts motivated by different ideologies
+In the same way, acts motivated by different ideologies

 will be different acts, despite of all their apparent

-a reward as compared to a man saving another man for mere desire to
+as compared to saving another being for mere desire to help

-help (which does not exclude being eventually rewarded).
+(which does not drive out the possibility of being eventually rewarded).

 There is a difference in the degree of freedom: the act